-Effective cleaning routines throughout the day remain a key mitigation in the fight against COVID-19 and other pathogens, especially in regard to touch points.
+Effective cleaning routines throughout the day remain a key mitigation in the fight against COVID-19, especially in regard to touch points.
 The NASUWT advises that schools should maintain a record of cleaning undertaken and notify staff, as appropriate, of the dates and times when rooms have been cleaned and by whom.